sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-get-your-first-mixing-client.md

 However, every completed project makes the next opportunity easier to obtain.

+Many beginners assume they should wait for clients to discover them.
+In reality, actively learning [how to find music production clients](/posts/how-to-find-music-production-clients/) will dramatically increase your chances of landing your first paid project.

 ## A Simple Action Plan

 If you want your first mixing client, focus on these steps: